 Dr. Evil: Scott, you just don't get it, do ya?
 You don't.

-Lampshade hung in The Jewel of the Nile.
+- Lampshade hung in The Jewel of the Nile.
 Heroes Jack Colton and Joan Wilder (the latter an author of romantic adventure novels) wind up captured by the villain, who hangs them both over a well, then explains that Jack's rope has acid slowly being dripped on it, while Joan's rope is being gnawed on by rats, creating a race as to who will fall first.
 Jack demands to know where he got the idea for such a ridiculous setup, and Joan admits it's from one of her books.

-In Return Of The Killer Tomatoes, Dr. Putrid T. Gangrene leaves our heroes trapped in an experimental chamber where they will be turned into tomatoes after a timer runs out!
+- In Return of the Killer Tomatoes!, Dr. Putrid T. Gangrene leaves our heroes trapped in an experimental chamber where they will be turned into tomatoes after a timer runs out!
 Then he leaves.
 Just shooting them would be wrong for a mad scientist of his caliber.

-The miraculous escape from an inescapable deathtrap is superbly spoofed in the 1983 film Bullshot.
+- The miraculous escape from an inescapable deathtrap is superbly spoofed in the 1983 film Bullshot.
 The dastardly Otto von Bruno completely immobilises the hero "Bullshot" Crummond with a Converse Forcefield.
 As soon as anyone opens the door it will Reverse the Polarity and detonate the stick of dynamite in Bullshot's mouth.
 Otto is, needless to say, rather disconcerted when Bullshot later turns up alive.

 "When you directed Dobbs to the room where I was paralysed, there was one small thing you hadn't accounted for — that he would be wearing a regimental club tie which is 100% silk!
 The static electricity temporarily neutralised the forcefield, giving me time to take advantage of the inflammable properties of the brandy that you offered me earlier.
 Within the small amount of neck movement available to me under the magnetic paralysis, I formed my nasal cavity into a type of Liebig condenser, thereby concentrating the alcohol fumes in one place.
 I then forced the fumes down each nostril with such intensity that they were combusted by the lighted end of the dynamite, thus forming a natural blowtorch, which completely severed the fuse, rendering the dynamite totally harmless.
 The rest was easy."

 - Averted in one of the James Bond novels, You Only Live Twice, when he sneaks into a Japanese castle.
 He peeks through a keyhole, and sees a guy at the far end of a hallway, fiddling with something beside a door, then leaving.
 Upon entering, he makes it halfway across the room before the floor falls out from under him.
 As he falls, he berates himself for not remembering the traditional traps of such castles.
 He nearly dies.

-Inverted in the Sharpe series of novels, specifically the India trilogy.
+- Inverted in the Sharpe series of novels, specifically the India trilogy.
 It is antihero Richard Sharpe who keeps throwing his nemesis, Sgt.
 Obadiah Hakeswill, into a villain's recently abandoned death traps and then leaving him to die.
 Hakeswill always survives.
 In Sharpe's Tiger, Sharpe throws Hakeswill into a pit of tigers.
 In Sharpe's Triumph, he leaves Hakeswill under the foot of an elephant trained for executions.

-Used by Warlord Zsinj in Solo Command.
+- Used by Warlord Zsinj in Solo Command.
 While setting up a booby-trapped industrial site for the Wraiths to hit, the baddies decided it'd be fun to drop them into an incinerator.
 It almost works, too — they remember to send a squad of troops to demand the Wraiths hand over their explosives.
 The Wraiths' demo expert doesn't fall for it and throws a pack full of rations to the troops, and gets out of there before the enemy realizes what just happened.
 The bad guys are also smart about it.
 They ALSO send in reinforcements as soon as the heroes escape, cut off all communications, and send an extremely large number of troops to handle the back-up.
 Still fails, but they get points for trying.

-Almost every frickin' installment in the Alex Rider series includes a deathtrap at the critical plot point.
+- Almost every frickin' installment in the Alex Rider series includes a deathtrap at the critical plot point.

 "The phrase 'Set a thief to catch a thief' had by this time (after strong representations from the Thieves' Guild) replaced a much older and quintessentially Ankh-Morporkian proverb, which was 'Set a deep hole with spring-loaded sides, tripwires, whirling knife blades driven by water power, broken glass and scorpions, to catch a thief.'"